 POLI3001.
 Special topics in political science (6 credits)

 This course will focus on topics drawn from various areas of political science.
 Specific titles and course descriptions are available in the department website.
-Assessment: 50% coursework, 50% examination.

 POLI3002.
 Special topics in political theory (6 credits)